ForgeRock/ds-operator/README.md

 Notes:

-* Only the first pvc (data-ds-idrepo-0 for example) is snapshotted.
-When initializing from a snapshot, all directory replicas are initialized from the same data set (see above)
+* Only the first pvc (data-ds-idrepo-0 for example) is used for the snapshot.
+When initializing from a snapshot, all directory replicas are start with the same data (see above)
 * Snapshots can be expensive.
 Do not snapshot overly frequently, and retain only the number of snapshots that you need for availability.
 * Snapshots are not a replacement for offline backups.
 If the data on disk is corrupt, the snapshot will also be corrupt.
 * The very first snapshot will not happen until after the first `periodMinutes` (20 minutes in the example above).
-  This is to give the directory time to start up - so the operator does not snapshot an empty disk.
+  This is to give the directory time to start up before taking the first snapshot.

 ### Advanced Snapshot Scenarios

-You can manually take snapshots at anytime assuming you are using the CSI driver.
+You can manually take snapshots at any time assuming you are using the CSI driver.
 For example

 ```
 kubectl apply -f - <<EOF